SocketCluster/writable-consumable-stream/README.md

 }, 100);
 ```

-### Consume filtered stream using an async generator:
+### Consume a filtered stream using an async generator:

 ```js
 let iterableStream = new IterableAsyncStream();